jyn514/flower/README.md

 ```
 other than the `pages` local, index pages are just normal pages, which means you can combine them with templates like normal.
 #### templates
-above, we had a `description` metadata keys in our page. that metadata is *not* interpreted by flower itself, but by your templates. templates are any file in `lib/` ending with `.html.clj`.
+above, we had a `description` metadata keys in our page. that metadata is *not* interpreted by flower itself, but by your templates. templates are any file in `templates/`.

-here's a simple example of what `lib/page.html.clj` could look like:
+here's a simple example of what `templates/page.html` could look like:
 ```html
 <!DOCTYPE html><html>
 <head>